Muzietto/es6-lambda-calculus/README.md

 # es6-lambda-calculus
-Describing lambda-calculus using ES6 arrow notation (currently only on FF).
+Describing lambda-calculus using EcmaScript 6 arrow notation (currently only on FF).

 Wholly inspired by the study of "Functional Programming through Lambda Calculus" (G. Michaelson)

 Made possible only by the mind-blowing work of Alonzo Church.

 ![Alonzo Church](/img/church.jpg)

+At each paragraph you can load the related ES6 code by doubleclicking the HTML file with the same name.

 ## definitions  (see [01-definitions-first-examples.es6](/es6/01-definitions-first-examples.es6))